 Some patients, especially seniors, are prone to suffer from low self-esteem and loss of confidence.
 This becomes common when patients have to depend on others or suffer from loss of responsibility and freedom due to their illness.
 Taking care and spending time with pets boosts one’s self confidence and improves self-esteem.
 Patients feel independent and happily take on the responsibility of being a pet owner.
 Animals add a sense of purpose to their lives and allow patients to spend their time productively.

 Who doesn’t love spending time with a cute puppy or a friendly dog?
 Spending time with a pet releases endorphins.
 This has a calming effect on patients, resulting in low levels of stress.
 This is especially beneficial for patients that suffer from dementia or other kinds of disorders.
 Such patients can become stressed and frustrated when they are unable to communicate with people or are unable to express their ideas or feelings.
 However, having pets around allows patients to bond with animals without relying on any language.
-Patients are able to develop a strong bond with their pets; this reduces stress, loneliness, anxiety and eases symptoms of their condition.
+Patients are able to develop a strong bond with their support dogs and pets; this reduces stress, loneliness, anxiety and eases symptoms of their condition.
 Pet therapy also helps children overcome emotional disorders and overcome speech problems.

 Pet therapy reduces the feeling of alienation and isolation, which ultimately leads to depression.
 Having a pet pushes patients into getting more social contact.
 It might help you make a new friend or chat with others while walking your pet at the park or while waiting in line at the vet.
 Pet therapy slowly pushes patients into getting more social contact.
 Animals are loving creatures that offer their owners comfort and reassurance.
 There is something naturally soothing about petting your dog or cuddling a cat on your lap.
 With a pet, you will never feel alone, this reduces the risks of depression.